 Exploring stairways around northeast Seattle

-In my exploration of stairways in and around the Wedgwood neighborhood of northeast Seattle, I did not find any one good on-line source list of all the stairways.
-Some books and articles about outdoor stairways have overlooked the northeast Seattle area or are not up to date.
+In my exploration of stairways in and around the Wedgwood neighborhood, I found that some books and articles about outdoor stairways have overlooked the northeast Seattle area or are not up to date.
+One up-to-date source is Seattle All Stairs, a Google map which also includes a photo of the stairway.

 There are many ravines in northeast Seattle, especially along Thornton Creek.
-Over the past twenty years improvements in the Thornton Creek Watershed have “daylighted” segments of the creek and sometimes viewing platforms and walkways or stairways have been added.
+Over the past twenty years improvements in the Thornton Creek Watershed have “daylighted” segments of the creek, bringing it out of drainage pipes.
+Sometimes viewing platforms and walkways or stairways have been added.
 One example is at the Thornton Creek Water Quality Channel at Northgate, where the creek is visible and landscaping features were built around it.

 For more info: